jackson-mumper/jackson-mumper.github.io/travel_stories/ears/ears.md

 layout: default
 ---

-# Queer in the Ears: Taraz Part 2
+# Gay Travels Part 2: Ears

 While my experience in Taraz was the most jarring encounter I had with homophobia while traveling, it wasn't the first.